Settling Your Divorce & Family Law Case

 If the case is not settled it will be important for your attorney to act ethically and professionally because if your case goes to trial the judge may like or dislike you or your positions based in part upon how your attorney behaved.
 Whether you must pay the other party’s attorney fees or whether the other party must pay your attorney fees may depend in part on whether you and your attorney acted professionally and took reasonable positions.

 How Can I Get My Case Settled?

 There are several ways that you can attempt to settle your case.
 These range from informal to more formal methods.
-Although in some cases the parties cannot settle each and every issue, the more issues they can settle = the less issues that have to take to trial (and most likely the more money the parties will save in attorney fees and costs).
+Although in some cases the parties cannot settle each and every issue, the more issues they can settle equals the less issues and arguments that will have to argue at trial (and most likely the more money the parties will save in attorney fees and costs).

 As set forth in the mediation portion of our website, it is important that you / your attorney obtain all important information (including confirmation of all community property assets and liabilities) before entering into a binding settlement agreement.

 The following are the most common methods of reaching settlement agreements.
 Such are not exclusive.
 You may attempt any combination of these methods to reach a final settlement.
 The bottom line is that it takes both parties to reach a settlement.

 1. Party discussions.
 In cases where the financial issues are not complex, and the parties can communicate in a civil and professional manner the parties can themselves sometimes reach agreements on all divorce and/or other family law issues or at least some of the issues.
 If represented, the parties can then tell the attorneys what terms they desire, and the attorneys can put together the necessary settlement documents.
 We generally advise against signing any settlement documents in a divorce or family law case until you have a good divorce / family law attorney draft or at least review such document before the agreements are signed.